RyanWolfen7/Tracks_Api/README.md

     -d '{
         "track": {
             "artist": "Beardthug",
-            "title": "This Falafal Has Drugs In It"
+            "title": "This Falafal Has Money In It"
         }
     }'